Groundbreaking ceremony marks start of university’s east end transformation project | The Source | Washington University in St. Louis

 Low-carbon transportation will be encouraged with a new bike commuter facility, which includes showers and lockers; electric vehicle charging stations in the underground parking garage; and a network of bicycle and pedestrian pathways to link the Danforth Campus to Forest Park and regional greenways.

+Wrighton also noted that the university placed special emphasis on working with local subcontractors and design team members to ensure diversity and to bring jobs to the St. Louis community.

+The entire project is scheduled for completion in about two years, aside from McKelvey Hall, which will open in 2020.

-For more details about the plan to transform the east end of the Danforth Campus and project updates, visit campusnext.wustl.edu.
+For a video and more details about the plan to transform the east end of the Danforth Campus, along with project updates, visit campusnext.wustl.edu.

 Comments and respectful dialogue are encouraged, but content will be moderated.
 Please, no personal attacks, obscenity or profanity, selling of commercial products, or endorsements of political candidates or positions.
 We reserve the right to remove any inappropriate comments.